 The Prostate Cancer Biorepository Network (PCBN) is a public bioresource that provides tissue and other biospecimens to all prostate cancer investigators.
-This biorepository is a collaboration between the Johns Hopkins University (JHU) and the New York University (NYU) School of Medicine, Memorial Sloan Kettering Cancer Center (MSKCC), the University of Washington (UW), and the Department of Defense .
-The PCBN is organized with a coordinating center (JHU) and network sites at NYU and JHU.
+This biorepository is a collaboration between the Johns Hopkins University (JHU), the New York University (NYU) School of Medicine, Memorial Sloan Kettering Cancer Center (MSKCC), the University of Washington (UW), and the Department of Defense .
+The PCBN is organized with a coordinating center (JHU) and network sites at NYU, JHU, MSKCC, and UW.

 The goal of the PCBN is to develop a biorepository with high quality, well-annotated specimens obtained in a systematic, reproducible fashion using optimized and standardized protocols.
 The PCBN derives its specimen resources from extensive, well-characterized patient populations with a long history of supporting clinical and biomarker research.

 All specimens in the PCBN contain standard pathology data and a large subset of specimens are linked to clinical, pathology and outcome data, and supported by an informatics infrastructure.
 The types of specimens that are, or will soon be, available include:

 - tissue microarrays (TMAs)

 - prostatectomy tissues (formalin fixed paraffin embedded and fresh frozen)

 - body fluids (serum, plasma, buffy coat, prostatic fluid)